 The unit will pair with a GPS at the press of a button (if you can remember which one)

 This headset uses exactly the same speaker set as the 20S series.

-They’re really good, with crisp reproduction of voice and music and excellent noise cancelling tech.
+They’re really good, with crisp reproduction of voice and music and excellent noise-canceling tech.

 To some extent, voice quality also depends on the other rider’s gear, but I can’t fault these speakers.

 The range for both mesh and Bluetooth is 1.2 miles – the same as the 20S series.

 Elevation changes will shorten this range considerably, and if there’s a hill between you and another rider, you’ll struggle to connect.

 The 30K does compete with the best kits on the market in terms of range.